Grantham, New Hampshire

 Grantham is a town in Sullivan County, New Hampshire, United States.
-The population was 3,404 at the 2020 census, up from 2,985 at the 2010 census.
+The population was 3,404 at the 2020 census, an increase over the figure of 2,985 tabulated in 2010.
 The planned community of Eastman is in the eastern part of the town.

 History

 Incorporated in 1761, Grantham takes its name from Thomas Robinson, 1st Baron Grantham, Secretary of State for the Southern Department from March 1754 to October 1755.
 Prior to county division in 1827, Grantham was in Cheshire County.

 The families of Howe, Dunbar and Leavitt were all early Grantham settlers.
 All three families secured lands in Grantham as part of the charter granted to Baron Grantham in 1761, and all three families "have Grantham hills named after them," according to Elmer M. Hunt in New Hampshire Town Names And Whence They Came.
 "The Leavitts are said to have had at one time fifty children in attendance at the town's school, and over the years no fewer than seventeen teachers."